Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 I made sure to mention what to expect with each goby, so read carefully and think this through.

-Before moving forward with your choice you make sure to evaluate if your aquarium really needs a goby species that will do nothing but constantly sift the sand.
+Before moving forward with your choice, make sure to evaluate if your aquarium really needs a goby species that will do nothing but constantly sift the sand.

 Hi am just starting marine not big my tank is a water box I only want few corals in and I have three clown fish in what sand cleaner would you recommend for my tank thanks hazel